Qwolar

 Having spent thousands of years mastering every spell, unraveling every theorem, and transcribing every note from every spellbook ever written, the wizard Ambrald Pent ascended to divinity through his unparalleled knowledge of magic.
 His understanding of the arcane was so complete that he sought to transcend mortality by sheer force of intellect.

 However, in his quest to achieve ultimate power, Ambrald made a fateful choice.
-He Knew he must first achieve absolute essence.
-So found a way to bind himself to the very fabric of magic itself, the lay lines. using three melenia of study he succeeded, but in doing so, he inadvertently trapped himself within the confines of Qwolar.
+He knew he must first achieve absolute essence.
+So found a way to bind himself to the very fabric of magic itself, the ley lines.
+Using three millennia of study, he succeeded, but in doing so, he inadvertently trapped himself within the confines of Qwolar.

-The flood of mana ballooned his spirit beyond the confines of what can be held by a mortal- but due to the opal obelisks he could not die from the flood of power as he should have and the power grew within him, endlessly.
+The flood of mana ballooned his spirit beyond what could be held by a mortal, but due to the opal obelisks he could not die from the flood of power as he should have.
 Now, Ambrald Pent exists as a Deva, a divine entity.
-But he can never leave the realm of Qwolar.
-As outside his own power would instantly annihilate him.
+But he can never leave the realm of Qwolar, for outside the protection of the obelisks, his own power would instantly annihilate him.
 He is a being of endless mana, imprisoned by the very magic he sought to master.
-So He spends his eternity absently sculpting existence to his will, plunking at the strings fraying the thread holding the universe together like a child waiting for their parent to stop talking to a friend at the shop.
+He spends his eternity absently sculpting existence to his will, plucking at the strings holding the universe together like a child waiting for their parent to stop talking to a friend at the shop.
 Unable to enjoy the fruits of his ascension.

 The Opal Obelisks